 I have to be honest that I didn’t really know what I was getting into before I decided to buy the Spinergy wheels.
 Luckily for me they proved to be in fairly good shape.
 But here are a few things to take into consideration before buying these wheels.

 The spokes are made of carbon.
 And like normal spokes, they are tensioned between the rim and hub, which was an absolute first for carbon wheels.
 And because of this they are extremely thin, which is part of the allure of these wheels.

 But this also makes them very fragile.
-And the spokes is the place where most often damage has occurred.
+And the spoke is the place where most often damage has occurred.

 2. Inspect the rim

-The wheels were released in an era when rim brakes where used on almost all bicycles.
-And the aluminium rim is glued onto its carbon counterpart.
+The wheels were released in an era when rim brakes were used on almost all bicycles.
+And the aluminum rim is glued onto its carbon counterpart.

 3. Inspect the hubs